dattgoswami/BookSummaries/2_DDIA.md

 - RPC and REST APIs: client encodes a request, the server decodes the request and encodes a response, the client decodes the response.
 - Asynchronous message passing: nodes communicate by sending encoded messages, decoded by the recipient.

-## Practical Application for Software Engineers:
+## B. Practical Application for Software Engineers:

 ### 1. Think Ahead:
 - Consider future evolvability and schema changes when designing data storage and schema.
 Plan for forward and backward compatibility.